SkymouseStudios/skymse-jekyll/_posts/2020-04-07-create-an-automated-campaign-in-mailchimp.md

 Especially if you're uploading contacts for the first time, now is the time to make sure you have properly categorized your contacts so that you don't lose track of what they are interested in or where they came from.

-### When to use Mailchimp Automations to Build an Audience Relationship.
+### When to use Mailchimp Automations to Build an Audience Relationship

-What's awesome about automations is that you can set them up to go out _automatically_ when they need to (as the name states😁).
+What's awesome about automations is that you can set them up to go out _automatically_ when they need to (as the name states 😁).
 So, if you have a segment of your audience called "Owns Antique Clock" you can set up an automation to begin as soon as someone is added to that segment.

 That means from the moment they are added to that segment they might be sent the first email that gives them a tip about not using Windex on their clock because it ruins the wood.
 Here you're establishing a relationship as an expert in the clock industry.